Gaetano Costa: Death

 A substitute of him wrote that he was a man "of whom only death could be bought".
 At 19:30, on 6 August 1980, he bled to death on the sidewalk of Via Cavour in Palermo.
 Only a few magistrates attended his funeral.
 Although he was the only magistrate in Palermo to have a bullet proof car and an escort had been assigned to at the time, he did not use it as he felt that his protection would endanger others and that he was one of those who "had the duty to have courage".

 No one was convicted for his death even though the tribunal of Catania found the context identifying it in the grey area between business, politics and organized crime.
-His commitment was continued by Rocco Chinnici, then among the few who understood and shared his intentions and action.
-Chinnici would later be killed as well.
+His commitment was continued by Rocco Chinnici, Giovanni Falcone and Paolo Borsellino then among the few who understood and shared his intentions and action.
+The three created the Antimafia pool in which would be included other prosecutors like Giuseppe Ayala, Giuseppe Di Lello and Leonardo Guarnotta given that had learned with Costa's killing "who investigate by their own, their investigations are silenced when they're killed".
+Chinnici, Falcone and Borsellino would later be killed as well.